run-ai/docs/docs/admin/workloads/submitting-workloads.md

                 * Only PVC, Git, and ConfigMap resources are supported.

          11. In the *General* field you can:
             1. Add an *Auto-deletion* time.
-This sets the timeframe between inference completion/failure and auto-deletion. (optional)
+This sets the timeframe between inference completion/failure and auto-deletion. (optional) (default = 30 days)
             2. Add one or more *Annotation*. (optional)
             3. Add one or more *Labels*. (optional)
          12. When complete, press *Create inference*.